 Runes can only be placed into their matching category slots.
 There are 9 slots each for marks, seals, and glyphs, and 3 slots for quintessences.

-- Tier 1 (Lesser) (available at level 1) and Tier 2 (level 10) give small bonuses for low cost, and feature a limited selection of Primary runes.
+- Lesser (level 1) and regular (level 10) runes give small bonuses for low cost, and feature a limited selection of Primary runes.
 Use them to experiment and familiarize yourself with the rune system.

-- Tier 3 (Greater) (level 20) give large bonuses for extremely high cost, and introduce Secondary runes for a wide selection.
+- Greater runes (level 20) give large bonuses for much higher cost, and introduce Secondary runes for a wide selection.
 These are ideal.
 Save up IP, and spend wisely!

 You can go a long way with your first two pages.
 I recommend using one for magical damage, and the other for physical damage.
 For both pages, use: